-The Jane Austen Circle meets on six Wednesdays over the summer to discuss Austin's masterpiece, Pride and Prejudice.
-Our seventh session TBD.
+The Jane Austen Circle meets on eight Mondays to discuss Austin's masterpiece, Pride and Prejudice.
+Start date, early this fall: TBD.

 Students practice how to read closely and annotate chapters in a complex text.
 We examine the means whereby an author creates: How does Austen set up the world?
 What are the places in the world?
 What do we learn about the characters, and what do we learn?
 What are their traits?
 How do they perceive and speak?
 What are the incidents and events?
 How do the characters come to learn about their own pride, and their own prejudices?
 How does Austen convey through tone?
 What are the author’s concerns and themes?
 Students note the elements of story -- narration, protagonist, antagonist, setting, plot and incident, characters, climax and theme.
 Students learn about literary devices, and why an author uses figurative language.

 Words are to a writer what colors are to a painter.
-Each week students add to their Word Bank.
+Each week students add words to their palette -- or vocabulary.
 We discuss the definition and students create speed sentences and practice using the new word.
 (The following sentences are sample sentences written by members of JAC during a session.)

 "The new boy in our school is odious," Caroline S.